heiljj/iCEFARM/README.md

 ### Building Firmware
-Note that this is required to run the worker locally and building images.
+Note that this is **not required to run or build images.
+If you are going to only use Docker, you may skip this step.**.
 If not already installed, install the [pico-sdk](https://github.com/raspberrypi/pico-sdk) and [pico-ice-sdk](https://github.com/tinyvision-ai-inc/pico-ice-sdk).
 Make sure to run ```git submodule update --init``` in the pico-ice-sdk repo.
 Commands:

 ```
 git clone https://github.com/tinyvision-ai-inc/pico-ice-sdk.git